 Traditional House Designs & Interiors

-House stands on raised platform.
+House stands on a raised platform.
 You reach the entrance through a flight of steps passing through some usual and some not so usual plants.
 The entrance leads to a central courtyard much like traditional Indian houses with rooms all around it.
 The pictures of the family prominently adore the houses.
 It was amusing to see the portrait of the lady in her younger days.
 With the shyness of youth on her face vis-à-vis a wise and mature look that she carries now.
 There was a wall full of music records.
 Fatima told us that they are the music albums of her brother who was a musician.
 There were elaborate beds with traditional linen on them.

 Every part of the floor was covered with colorful carpets.
 Two chairs under a canopy looked special.
 And special they were as they were used during the marriage ceremonies to seat the bride and the groom.
 There were old machines like an almost rusted typewriter.
 Tons of crockery collected from various parts of the world, the family was sure a rich one.
 A lounge-like place was created for the visitors to go through the family albums.

 A most interesting piece in the house was a huge Gong that I believe was used for celebrations and announcements.
 Banging it three times is supposed to bring luck.
 And the lady makes sure she treats you to some luck in her house.
-Sentosa Villa has also received an award from Malaysia Tourism for being the best tourism attraction.
+Sentosa Villa has also received an award from Malaysia Tourism for being the best tourist attraction.
 It is proudly displayed in the house.

 Recommend you to read following travel blogs on Things to do in Kuala Lumpur & Places to visit in Malaysia.